 The removal of the canals can leave the teeth weak, and dental crowns are used to restore the strength and function of the teeth.

 After the root canal therapy, you can experience sensitivity, swelling, and pain, but the dentist will prescribe pain relievers and antibiotics.
-These dental problems will clear after some time, but if they persist, visit a dentist near you for treatment.
+These dental problems will clear after some time, but if they persist, visit a dentist 90230 for treatment.

 During the healing period, it is vital to eat soft foods that require less chewing to give the gums a rest and also avoid spicy foods.